 Despite all the benefits IoT solutions can offer to the industry and the expanding range of IoT examples in manufacturing, many companies prefer to delay adopting these technologies.
 That’s a reaction to some of the risks and pitfalls associated with IoT integration.
 Let’s look at the key issues.

-• Data security issues.
+- Data security issues.
 The risk of cyberattacks is believed to be higher when IIoT solutions become integral to a company’s operations.
 IoT security tools also present additional cost.
-However, with the right approach to these issues, you can always minimize the existing risks.
+However, you can always minimize the risks with the right approach to these issues.
 At Cogniteq, we can help you with the development of your security strategy based on the ongoing industry situation, its highest standards, the peculiarities of your manufacturing process, and your demands.

 The Future of IoT in Manufacturing